steveee27/Emotion-Text-Classification-in-Social-Media-Using-Multiple-Text-Representation-and-Deep-RNN/README.md

 ## Results and Discussion

 ### Model Performance
-Our results indicate that **Word2Vec with Bi-LSTM** performed the best across all models, achieving the highest F1-Score of 0.9248.
+These results indicate that **Word2Vec with Bi-LSTM** performed the best across all models, achieving the highest F1-Score of 0.9248.
 This configuration outperformed other combinations of text representation and deep recurrent models, highlighting the effectiveness of pre-trained embeddings like Word2Vec for capturing complex emotional nuances.

 Comparing **TF-IDF** with the other representations, it is clear that while TF-IDF provides a strong baseline, it does not capture the semantic richness of words in the same way as **Word2Vec** or **GloVe**.
 Pre-trained embeddings demonstrate superior performance because they capture contextual relationships between words, which are crucial for emotion classification.